samundrak/solti/README.md

 # Solti

-Solit is an cli tool to generate React Component decorated with patterns that are widely used and mostly taken from site [React Patterns](https://reactpatterns.com/).
+Solti is an cli tool to generate React Component decorated with patterns that are widely used and mostly taken from site [React Patterns](https://reactpatterns.com/).

 ##### Some of the patterns used in React (Checked are available):